Werner-Staeblein/Project-5/README.md

 - We will investigate correlations between attributes related to house size (e.g., square footage, number of bedrooms) and sale price to validate this hypothesis.

-o	<span style="color:red; font-weight: bold;">Validation Result: Hypothesis confirmed.
-Features such as '1stFlrSF', 'GarageArea', 'GrLivArea' 'TotalBsmtSF' proven to be meaningfully correlated in correlation study</span>

 2. Overall Quality Hypothesis:
 We suspect that the overall quality of a house will significantly impact the sale price.
 The higher the quality rating, the higher the expected sale/market price.

 - We will investigate correlations between attributes related to the quality assessment of the house such as 'OverallQual' or 'KitchenQual' to validate the hypothesis

-o	<span style="color:red; font-weight: bold;">Validation Result: Hypothesis confirmed.
-Features such as 'KitchenQual_TA' and 'OverallQual' proven to be meaningfully correlated in correlation study</span>

 3. Overall Condition Hypothesis:
 We suspect that the overall condition of a house will influence the sale price.
 Houses in better condition should command a higher price.

 - We will investigate the data on the 'YearBuilt' or 'YearRemodAdd' to validate this hypothesis.

-o	<span style="color:red; font-weight: bold;">Validation Result: Hypothesis confirmed.
-Features such as 'YearBuilt' and 'YearRemodAdd' that reflect overall condition have proven to be meaningfully correlated in correlation study</span>

 ## 4. Rationale to map the business requirements to the Data Visualisations and ML tasks